Social commerce strategies: from browsing to buying on social media

 No budget for paid promotion

 Organic reach is limited.
-Budget at least 20-30% of your social commerce budget for paid promotion.
+Allocate at least 20-30% of your social commerce budget for paid promotion.

 Unrealistic expectations